The Gas South Guide

 Do your research on natural gas providers

 Georgia is unique in that it’s a deregulated gas industry.
-Which means that you can choose a provider for your natural gas, instead of having only one option and I being chosen for you.
+This means that you can choose a provider for your natural gas, instead of having only one option and I being chosen for you.

 The good news is that there are a lot of options out there to choose from, and Gas South stands out among the providers…if we do say so ourselves.